TobiNakamura/MiniDuino/README.md

 Channel 1(yellow) is XTAL1, channel 2 (blue is XTAL2).
 Both waveforms are within spec.
 Just look at their stability...
 ![clock waveform](clock_wave.jpg.bmp)
+There does however seem to be some stray inductance; mostlikely due to my bad soldering.